RIG-I: Mechanism

-As a pattern recognition receptor

-Pattern recognition receptors
+RIG-I distinguishes between (suspected) viral vs host RNA by a simultaneous presence of 5' pp/ppp (di/tri-phosphate) and absence of 2'-O-methyl on the first nucleotide.
+It tolerates the presence of m7G but does not make much contact with it.
+On binding to non-target RNA, the motor domain of the helicase stays folded to facilitate quick release.
+On binding to target RNA, the domain unfolds to clamp onto the RNA.

+RIG-I also binds some non-double-stranded RNA such as the template-loop in "mini viral RNA" (mvRNA) produced by noncanonical/aberrant transcription of the influenza A virus genome.
+Less is known about how it achieves the binding.

+RIG-I activates the IFN1 system by having its CARD domains bind with the CARD domains of MAVS.

+Regulation

+For many viruses, effective RIG-I-mediated antiviral responses are dependent on functionally active LGP2.

+The stimulator of interferon genes STING antagonizes RIG-I by binding its N-terminus, probably as to avoid overactivation of RIG-I signaling and the associated autoimmunity.

+Function

-Pattern recognition receptors (PRRs) are a part of the innate immune system used for recognizing invaders.
+RIG-I works as a pattern recognition receptor.
+PRRs are a part of the innate immune system, mainly used for recognizing invaders.
 In a viral infection, a virus enters a cell, and it takes over the cell's machinery to self replicate.
 Once a virus has begun replication, the infected cell is no longer useful and potentially harmful to its host, and the host's immune system must be notified.
 RIG-I functions as a pattern recognition receptor and PRR's are the molecules that start the notification process.
 PRRs recognize specific pathogen-associated molecular patterns (PAMP).
 Once the PAMP is recognized, it can then lead to a signaling cascade producing an inflammatory response or an interferon response.
 PRRs are located in many different cell types, however most notably active in the innate immune system cells.
 In addition, they are located in many different parts of those cells, such as the cell membrane, endosomal membrane, and in the cytosol, to provide the most protection against many types of invaders (i.e., extracellular and intracellular microbes).

+RIG-I specifically resides in the cytosol and activates the type-I interferon response.